VictorMValencia/ecom-app/README.md

 ## Deployed On

 Visit https://ice-clothing.herokuapp.com/ to view production site

+(**Note**: please wait a few seconds on first load for the heroku server to spin up.)

 ## Available Scripts